jarz/jarz.net/content/posts/app-insights-logging-middleware.md

 Instead of continuing to fight exceptions, I decided to write custom middleware to snag the request body. [_Middleware_](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-3.1) is all of the code that runs between the server receiving a request and returning a response.
 We mainly just add a few lines to our `Startup` class (like `app.UseAuthentication()`) and utilize built-in middleware from ASP.NET Core.
 However, we can easily [write our own middleware code](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/write?view=aspnetcore-3.1) to be run for every request and response.

-If writing a class for custom middleware, there's no _required\*_ interface or abstract class to implement.
+When writing a class for custom middleware, there's no _required\*_ interface or abstract class to implement.
 Instead, the class must:
 - Have a public constructor that accepts a [`RequestDelegate`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.requestdelegate).
   - The `RequestDelegate` is the next piece of middleware to be executed after yours.
 - Implement a public method named either `Invoke` or `InvokeAsync`.